71st (South African) Siege Battery, Royal Garrison Artillery: Winter 1917–18

 Since 1916 the aim had been to increase siege batteries to six guns each; this was usually done by forming new batteries in England, and then dividing them between experienced batteries after they arrived on the Western Front.
 On 6 March 1918 71st (SA) Siege Bty was joined by a section from 496th (SA) Siege Bty, which had been formed the previous August (its other section went to 75th (SA) Siege Bty).
 The additional two howitzers were positioned at Beuvry.
 Major W. Brydon took command of 71st (SA) Siege Bty on 21 January until he returned to 73rd (SA) Siege Bty on 14 February and was succeeded by Maj E.H.
 Tamplin.
 71st (SA) Siege Bty supported 55th (West Lancashire) Division at Givenchy-lès-la-Bassée in Trench raiding.
-XI Corps took over the sector on 19 March.Becke, Pt 4, pp. 199–203.
+XI Corps took over the sector on 19 March.